 With a step-by-step guide, participants will learn how the three languages blend together to create a functional website.
 The interactive program is designed to make learning to code fun.
 Participants also get to unlock new skills upon completing several checkpoints.

-In order to make tech education more accessible, General Assembly is also offering a unique scholarship that aims to empower women in tech.
+In order to make tech education more accessible and help students afford the General Assembly cost, the school is also offering a unique scholarship that aims to empower women in tech.
 Dubbed See Her Excel, the recipients will receive a $1,500 tuition discount.
 Individuals who are 18 and above with an annual income that’s less than $40,000 are welcomed to apply.

 As a part of its mission to promote gender diversity and inclusion at all levels, this scholarship is open to those who self-identify as a woman, transgender person, genderqueer, or non-binary person.
 Find out more about eligible courses and the application process on General Assembly’s website.